You can Lead a Tour to Israel

 Your group will feel more comfortable returning to a familiar hotel and you will spend less time packing and moving luggage.

-3. Try to have a Christian tour guide.
+3. Have a Christian tour guide.

 4. Make the most of lunch.

 The buffet in the hotels starts to feel pretty routine after a few days, so use the lunches to give a more varied eating experience.
 St. Peter’s Restaurant near the Church of the Multiplication serves some scary looking local fish.
 Even if most in your group aren’t adventurous enough to eat them, they should at least take a picture.
-We also like to eat lunch at Tass Saada’s restaurant the day we go through Jericho: The Green Valley Restaurant.

 Eating experiences you want your group to have as you travel across Israel: falafels and shawarma, pita, hummus, tomatoes and cucumber salad, chicken, Jerusalem bread, dates and baklava.